einouqo/ext-kit/README.md

 ## Features

-- gRPC Streams: Enhanced support for client-side, server-side and bi-side streaming in Go, integrated seamlessly into `go-kit`.
+- gRPC Streams: Built to support robust client-side, server-side and bi-side streaming using Go, following the same endpoint abstraction design.
-- WebSocket Transport: A robust and performant WebSocket transport layer, expanding `go-kit`'s transport capabilities to enable real-time communication.
+- WebSocket Transport: A robust, performant WebSocket transport layer designed for real-time communication whose usage is close to gRPC bi-side streaming.
-- Helper Functions & Types: Additional utilities to assist in rapidly building your Go applications.
+- Utilitarian Functions & Types: Additional functional utilities and types (such as [X-Request-ID](/xrequestid/handler.go) for requests tagging, [Chain](/util/middleware.go) for middlewares e.g.) to expedite your Go application development.
-- Modern Go Compatibility: Built with the latest Go features like generics for a more flexible and powerful development experience.

 ## Getting Started